aileot/nvim-thyme/README.md

 - As you may have noticed, the term of _Zero overhead_ only means it does not affect startup time once compiled.
-- As you may have noticed, the term of _JIT (Just-in-time)_ in this project is more like JIT in
+- As you may have noticed, the term of _JIT (Just-in-time)_ might be a bit misleading due to the convention.
+  The _JIT_ in this project is more like JIT in
   [JIT Manufacturing](https://en.wikipedia.org/w/index.php?title=Just-in-time_manufacturing)
   than in
   [JIT Compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation):